 Heart disease is a killer, but you can do plenty to reduce your risk and prolong your life.
 Research shows that making lifestyle changes can lower your risk for heart disease.

 Adopting heart-healthy habits over the next 12 weeks will start you on the road to better health and a longer life.

 Week 1: Commit to getting fit.
 The American Heart Association (AHA) reports that a large number of deaths each year result from not getting regular physical activity.
 Try to start exercising 3 times a week.
-Be sure to check with your doctor first if you haven't been exercising regularly.
-Build to 150 minutes weekly of moderate activity.
+Be sure to check with your healthcare provider first if you haven't been exercising regularly.
+Build to 150 minutes weekly of moderate aerobic activity (30 to 40 minutes a day, 4 to 5 days a week).
 The more you can exercise, the greater the benefit to your health.